epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-16-docker-opensuse-zypper.markdown

 ### Preface

-> Goal: Learning Package Manager, Focus on Command Line Interface
+> Goal: Examine Package Manager, Focus on Command Line Interface

 Using openSUSE minimal install in Docker, is a good way to learn zypper.
-Zypper is a Package Manager used by openSUSE.
+Zypper is a Package Manager utilized by openSUSE.
 With minimal install, there is no need, to download 4GB of full installation packages.

-We need tumbleweed rolling release with more often update than leap, so that we have a chance to play more with package cycle.
+We need <code>Tumbleweed</code> rolling release with more often update than leap, so that we have a chance to play more with package cycle.

 Since we are going to use docker again,